MicroControleurMonde/RP2040_GPS_NMEA/NMEA_sentences_definitions/definitions.md

-Here are the definitions for all the different NMEA0183 phrases, explained in detail by data field
+Here are the definitions for all the different NMEA0183 sentences, explained in detail by data field

 - GBS NMEA sentence structure:
 - GGA NMEA sentence structure: